Tip of My Tongue (Diesel song)

 "Tip of My Tongue" is a song by Australian rock musician Diesel.
 It was included on his debut album, Hepfidelity (1992).
 Released in January 1992, the song peaked at number four in Australia and number three in New Zealand.
 At the ARIA Music Awards of 1993, the song was nominated for Single of the Year, losing to "The Day You Went Away" by Wendy Matthews.

+The song was used by the Seven Network in Australia during score updates in its AFL coverage during the 1990s.